 Some investors appear concerned that higher interest rates mean that PE managers will be unable to get the debt they require to complete deals at acceptable pricing levels, which would slow down ICGT's exit opportunities and the expected valuation uplifts on exit, or limit the company's ability to make new investments at acceptable returns.
-The chart below shows the realisation and new investments for ICGT and, as can be seen, 1HFY'24 was a quieter-than-average period.
-However, there is still activity and historical commitments being called will continue to see new investments being made.
-The £110m of new commitments made in the period will generate further cash deployment in due course.
+The chart below shows the realisation and new investments for ICGT and, as can be seen, FY'24 was a quieter-than-average period.
+Investments at 10% of the opening portfolio were less than half the five-year average 21% and realisations, at 12%, only just over half the average (also 21%).
+However, there is still activity, and historical commitments being called will continue to see new investments being made.
+The £153m of new commitments made in the period will generate further cash deployment in due course.
+Management indicates that it expects stronger activity in FY'25, albeit not yet to historical average levels.

-Deals still being done for good-quality companies, and creating opportunities for bolt-on deals
+Deals still being done for good-quality companies, and creating opportunities for bolt-on deals Additionally, we note: